 So, how much does photography cost?

 What are your “rates”?
 Do you have packages?
-I want a shoot with multiple models in a local hotel, whats that cost?
-What’s something simple cost for my social media campaign?
-I need my entire product catalog photographed, what’s the price?
-I need one photo, how cheap can you do it?
+I want a shoot with multiple models in a local hotel.
+What’s that cost?
+I need one photo, how cheap can you do it?…

-We get these questions all the time, and today we’re going to address all of them AND give you real-world pricing examples with OMS.
+We get questions like these all the time, and today we’re going to address all of them AND give you some real-world pricing examples with OMS.

 There’s a problem with commercial photography.

 Commercial photographers do such a wide range of work it’s troublesome to nail down specific rates.
-Think about the difference of photographing one shoe on white and then scaling that up with a 2-day shoot with models wearing the same shoe running in the Colorado Rockies.
-Yet at the end of the day, we quote everything that’s asked of us, and there is a thoughtful process to find the answer.
+Think about the difference between photographing one shoe on white and then scaling that up with a 2-day shoot with models wearing the identical shoe running in the Colorado Rockies.
+We quote everything that’s asked of us, and there is a thoughtful process to find the answer.

 S = The Subjective Realities